TotallyInformation/alternate-node-red-installer/README.md

 If you lose track of the script names, simply run `npm run` to get a list.

+## To Do

+These would be interesting extensions.
+I might one-day get to doing them.

+* Create a post-install script that:
+   * Tweaks the template systemd service definition
+   * Creates a Windows scheduler template allowing Node-RED to be run as a service on Windows 10
+* Create a script for Linux that installs the systemd service definition
+* Create a sdript for Windows that installs Node-RED as a Windows Service
+* Allow a configuration file to install required Nodes and change `settings.js`
+* Allow settings overrides to be merged with the master settings.js that is copied from the Node-RED package - this would allow for changes to the master while keeping your custom settings.
+This is a potential issue with the normal installation when the settings.js file changes.

 ## Prerequisites

 * NodeJS. v8.16.0 (LTS) is the minimum supported version.